alexa-labs/alexa-custom-task-definitions/README.md

 `AMAZON.ScheduleTaxiReservation`.
 When fully registered, custom tasks will be namespaced with the skill ID using the same notation.
 For example, `amzn1.alexa.skills.0000-0000-0000-0001.CountDown`.

+The version of the task should be an integer number represented as a string in the `version` field in OpenAPI spec.
+For example, `1`, `2`, `3` etc.

 ## Defining Input Parameters

 Once you know what functionality your task will provide, you can now start defining the parameters that the task